-One option is to choose a partner that offers a fully managed system, where data collection devices and computing capability are installed and configured by the experts, and data is automatically cleaned, normalized and analyzed in real-time, requiring no manual intervention.
+- Choose a partner that offers a fully managed system, where data collection devices and computing capability are installed and configured by the experts, and data is automatically cleaned, normalized and analyzed in real-time, requiring no manual intervention.

-Second, when trying to identify the ideal partner, a top criterion must be openness.
+- When trying to identify the ideal partner, a top criterion must be openness.
 Manufacturers are justifiably frightened of being locked into a proprietary system that may not be able to be adapted quickly enough to meet future business needs.
 By choosing a partner that delivers an open system—one that easily integrates with other systems and can be expanded upon in the future—manufacturers can ensure an optimal solution for current needs is flexible enough to address future needs.

-Third, the system should be secure.
+- The system should be secure.
 Look for a system where data is encrypted at all times, and you are in full control of who can access it.
 Those based on Google cloud infrastructure, for example, offer scalable, built-in protection and leverage Google Persistent Disk for data resiliency.
 You’ll also want the capability to make regular—hourly/daily—backups, in case of an unlikely failure at the cloud-based data center.

-Fourth, the system should be accessible by an unlimited number of users, as well as easy to use by operators on the factory floor.
+- The system should be accessible by an unlimited number of users, as well as easy to use by operators on the factory floor.
 That means the data is delivered in viewable and clickable dashboards and reports that are accessible via the desktop, tablet and mobile devices with which operators are familiar.

-Fifth, look for a system that spans both the cloud and the edge.
+- Look for a system that spans both the cloud and the edge.
 The cloud delivers reliability and scalability, while edge provides for low-latency and disconnected operations; a system that can dynamically shift computing and resources between the two is ideal.
 This cloud-edge combination also allows for the creation of the largest possible dataset, including both new and historical data, without losing relevance or immediacy.
 You’ll want all data to be stored and analyzed indefinitely at the same level of granularity.
 This will enable manufacturers to do year-over-year analysis on process outcomes, as well as scale on demand to answer ‘what if’ questions on all your production data.

 By partnering with experts, manufacturers can quickly implement and begin capitalizing on the power of industrial data analytics, while ensuring that they keep up with innovations—especially if your partner allows you to be involved in ongoing improvements in the solution.